-From the Plaza, you get your first good view of Segovia’s exquisite Cathedral.
+From the Plaza, you get your first good view of Segovia’s exquisite Cathedral (below).
 Begun in 1525, it was Spain’s last major Gothic building.
 The ornate exterior is a classic example of late Gothic architecture called Flamboyant (and you can see why!).
 The cathedral’s elegant interior, which is not quite so frilly, contains various items from the old Cathedral, like its Gothic cloister and choir stalls.

 I paid the 3€ to do a quick tour of the Cathedral, the cloisters and the attached museum.
 I particularly liked the intricate wood–carved choir stalls and one of the smaller chapels – the Capilla La Concepcion – pointed out by my Rick Steves guidebook.
 Rick is right – it does look like an art gallery!

 Old Jewish Quarter – City Walls & Gate